abregado/champions-combat/_chapters/rules.md

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
 **Power token effects:** See the [Power token effects](#power-token-effects) section.

+## Scoring Phase
+For each hit the active player gains one Score token.
+If they have a total of 5 Score token, then they immediately win the game.

 # Power token effects
 Sections can contain a {% include icon_image.html link='files/images/icon-power-up.png' %} or {% include icon_image.html link='files/images/icon-power-down.png' %} symbol.